michellab/RBFE-Benchmark/inputs/networks/README.md

-Each folder contains the LOMAP scores and the network input files. tyk2, p38, and mcl1 also contain the RBFENN scores and the RBFENN network input files.
+Each folder contains the LOMAP network input files. tyk2, p38, and mcl1 also contain the RBFENN network input files and the Flare network input files.
+All the inputs are for the SOMD network.